 You can choose from a variety of rooms in the Havana section.
 The most unique is the “ocean view staterooms with patio cabana.”
 The description sounds like it would just have a window, but it’s closer to a balcony room in reality.
 The room has a large glass door that opens onto a private patio, complete with lounger furniture and a swing.
 It’s a peaceful place that is just yours.
 The downside is that these patios end in a walkway that goes around the Havana section of the ship, so you lose the privacy you may have in a traditional balcony room.
 The Havana section also has interior rooms, which are a great way to save some money since you basically have access to your own private outdoor area very close by anyway.

-On the Mardi Gras and Celebration, the Havana area seems to have been downsized considerably.
-We won’t know for sure until cruises start on these two new ships, but renders and deck plans show a much smaller patio area with a small pool on the side of the boat (rather than off the back like the Vista-class ships).
+On the Mardi Gras, Celebration, and Jubilee, the Havana area has been downsized considerably.
+The dedicated Havana deck area has a much smaller patio area with only a small pool on the side of the ship (rather than the large infinity pool off the back like the Vista-class ships).

 Benefits of a Havana cabin